Joe Biden Reverses Donald Trump's Pentagon Transgender Policy

 Although Trump’s policy was frequently referred to as a “transgender ban,” it did not ban transgender members of the military.
 It allowed for transgender recruits to serve as long as they served in their biological gender and did not suffer from gender dysphoria, a condition of distress when someone’s gender identity differs from their biological gender.

-The executive order was issued and signed ahead of a meeting between Biden, Defense Secretary Lloyd Austin and Chairman of the Joint Chiefs of Staff, Army Gen. Mark Milley.
+The executive order was issued and signed ahead of a meeting between Biden and Defense Secretary Lloyd Austin at the White House.

 Chairman of the House Armed Services Committee Rep. Adam Smith (D-WA) cheered the executive order in a statement: